 The vocal choir is under the direction of Mr. Ric Jones and is accompanied by Ms. Debby Clark.

 The Middleport Community Choir (MCC) was created when members of Middleport area parish choirs performed together for special church services.
-In early 1999, a special effort was made to form a choir that would perform in concert with the visiting St. Andrew’s Brass Ensemble from Lubbecke, Germany.
+In early 1999, a special effort was made to form a choir that would perform in concert with the visiting St. Andrew's Brass Ensemble from Lübbecke, Germany.
 The concert was presented on April 5, 1999.
 Following the concert, our German guests invited the vocal choir and the community handbell choir (The Middleport Bell Tones) to visit Germany in September 2001.
-The disastrous events of September 11th postponed the trip, but it was rescheduled for September 2002.
-Seeing the countryside and living with the people was wonderful and singing and ringing in churches and castles, built before America was founded, was inspiring.
-Since then the MCC has had the pleasure of hosting and performing with our German friends in September 2005 and 2012.
-The MCC also returned to Germany in September 2008 and July 2015.
+The disastrous events of September 11th postponed the trip as the group was supposed to leave on September 12th.
+It was rescheduled for September 2002.
+Seeing the countryside and living with the people was wonderful.
+Singing and ringing in churches, and castles built before America was founded, was especially inspiring.
+Since then the MCC has had the pleasure of hosting and performing with our German friends in the summers of 2005, 2012, and 2018.
+The MCC also returned to Germany in the summers of 2008 and 2015.

 From its inception, the Middleport Community Choir has tried to live up to it purposes: